Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Rationalization is a mathematical technique used to eliminate radicals or irrational numbers from the denominator or numerator of a fraction.
-This is typically achieved by multiplying both the numerator and the denominator by a conjugate, which is a binomial formed by changing the sign between two terms.
-This process simplifies the expression and makes it easier to work with, especially in calculus and algebra.
+Rationalizing the numerator involves eliminating radicals from the numerator of a fraction by multiplying both numerator and denominator by a suitable expression, often the conjugate.
+This process simplifies expressions and makes them easier to work with, especially in calculus and algebra.